behzad888/vscode-aurelia-snippets/README.md

-# Aurelia TypeScript Snippets for VS Code
+# Aurelia Snippets for VS Code

-This extension for Visual Studio Code adds snippets for Aurelia for TypeScript and HTML.
+This extension for Visual Studio Code adds snippets for Aurelia for TypeScript, Javascript and HTML.

 ## Usage
 Type part of a snippet, press `enter`, and the snippet unfolds.